Kirkman/fansi-convert/README.md

 While FANSI can save artwork as cross-platform .ANS files, it cannot _read_ .ANS files.
 FANSI will only read its native format (.FAN).

-Since FANSI was the only ANSI art editor available for the Atari ST, this was a major limitation.
-For decades, Atari ST sysops and BBSers were unable to open or modify ANSI art created by any other program/platform.
+Since FANSI was just about the only 16-color ANSI art editor available for the Atari ST, this was a major limitation.

-Until now.

 How do I use this?